jvalteren/Seaside-Wiki/Security-Features.md

   * http://wonko.com/post/html-escaping

 ## Cross-Site Request Forgery (CSRF) ##
 Seaside uses a [capability based](https://en.wikipedia.org/wiki/Capability-based_security) security model where only handles to actions are handed to the client.
 These handles are bound to a state snapshot (continuation).
 The state snapshots are identified by a random number which is session specific and acts like a CSRF token.

 Further information:
   * http://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)

 ## Response Splitting ##
-HTTP response splitting is an attack that allows an attacker to control response headers and the body by injecting a header with a CR or LF value.
-Seaside does not allow CR or LF values in headers which are also not allowed by HTTP.
+Seaside prevents response splitting does by not allowing CR or LF values in HTTP headers.

 Further information:
   * http://www.owasp.org/index.php/Response_Splitting